jacques-twizeyimana/sparse-matrix/README.md

 ## Overview

 This program implements a Sparse Matrix data structure and operations in Python.
-It's designed to efficiently handle large matrices with many zero elements by only storing non-zero values.
 The program supports reading matrices from files, performing basic matrix operations (addition, subtraction, multiplication), and outputting the results.

 ## Features

 - Efficient storage of sparse matrices
-- File I/O for matrix input
 - Matrix addition, subtraction, and multiplication
 - User-friendly command-line interface